dieselfox1/fincommerce/docs/best-practices/data-management/data-stores.md

 }
 ```

-We are extending `WC_Data_Store_WP` so our classes will continue to use WordPress' meta system.
+We are extending `WC_Data_Store_WP` so our classes will continue to use finpress' meta system.

 As mentioned in the structure section, we are responsible for implementing the methods defined by `WC_Coupon_Data_Store_Interface`.
 Each interface describes the methods and parameters it accepts, and what your function should do.